Successor-Predecessor Intrinsic Exploration: Experiments

 \textbf{Goal-oriented / sparse-reward tasks}.
 We next evaluate the agents on grid world tasks with a single terminal goal state (Figure~\ref{fig: grids_demo}; \textit{OF-small} and \textit{Cluster-hard}).
 All non-terminal transitions yield rewards of $-1$, and transitions into the goal state generates a reward of $0$.
 Such goal-directed or sparse-reward tasks require efficient exploration.
 We examine both open-field and clustered grid-worlds.
 In \textit{OF-small} and \textit{Cluster-hard} tasks, SARSA-SRR outperforms both vanilla SARSA and SARSA-SR in terms of sample efficiency (Figure~\ref{fig: grid_evals}).
 In addition, SARSA-SRR yields more stable training and performance is more robust across different random seeds.
 Note that the navigation performance of SARSA-SR during training is highly unstable, which might attribute to its equivalence to count-based exploration given that visitation count is only a local measure for exploration.
 Somewhat surprisingly, the improvement for SARSA-SRR is more significant in open-field grid world (\textit{OF-small}) rather than the clustered grid world (\textit{Cluster-hard}), in contrast to the pure exploration experiments (Figure~\ref{fig: grids_coverage}).
 Nevertheless, the improvement is strong and consistent.

 In many real-world tasks, the environment is inherently dynamic, requiring continual exploration for adapting the optimal policy with respect to the non-stationary task structure.
 One such example is random foraging, where foods are depleted upon consumption, and new rewards appear in new locations.
 As argued in Section~\ref{sec: method}, SARSA-SRR yields ``cycling'' exploratory behaviour (Figure~\ref{fig: grid_20x20_full}), hence could facilitate continual exploration that is potentially suitable for such non-stationary environments.
-To empirically justify the hypothesis, we consider the Non-Markovian Reward Decision Process (NMRDP;~\cite{thiebaux2006decision}), where the reward changes dynamically given the visited state sequence.
+To empirically justify the hypothesis, we consider the Non-Markovian Reward Decision Process (NMRDP;~\citep{thiebaux2006decision}), where the reward changes dynamically given the visited state sequence.
 We instantiate the NMRDPs in the grid worlds, \textit{OF-small} and \textit{Cluster-hard}, where there are three reward states ($G$, ${G_{1}}$, ${G_{2}}$; Figure~\ref{fig: grids_demo}) that are sequentially activated (and deactivated) every $30$ episodes.
 As shown in Figure~\ref{fig: of_small_non_stationary} and \ref{fig: cluster_hard_non_stationary}, we observe that SARSA-SRR consistently outperforms SARSA and SARSA-SR, reaching the new goal states in increasingly shorter timescales.
 This supports our idea that SPIE provides a more ethologically plausible exploration strategy for dealing with non-stationarity.
+However, we note that the main focus of the current paper is on improved exploration within a single task, instead of over a stream of inter-related tasks.
+Here we provide preliminary evidence of potential applicability of SPIE in such continual exploration setting, and we leave more rigorous investigation in this direction for future work.